cunarist/app-template/README.md

 ## Platform Support

 Configuring Flutter project with various platforms is not an easy task.
 It gets much harder when Rust is involved.
-With this template, you don't need to worry about project structure.
+With this template, you don't need to worry about the project structure.

 - Windows
 - Linux